openharmony/docs/en/application-dev/quick-start/quickfix-principles.md

 * The bundle name and application version number configured in the quick fix package must be the same as those of the installed application.
 Otherwise, the deployment will fail.
 * Make sure the version of the quick fix package to deploy is later than that of the one previously deployed.
 Otherwise, the deployment will fail.
 * The signature information of the quick fix package must be the same as that of the application to be fixed.
 Otherwise, the deployment will fail.
-* Installing an application update will delete quick fix package.
+* Installing an application update will delete the quick fix package.

 ## Structure of the Quick Fix Package